leegao/RegexEnumerator/RAW.md

 In particular, the direct translation of this expression will claim that there are 2 strings of size 1 in this language.

-To remedy this, you can try to use `regex_enumerate.disambiguate(regex)`, but it's not completely clear that this is correct.
+[](To remedy this, you can try to use `regex_enumerate.disambiguate(regex)`, but it's not completely clear that this is correct.
 Therefore, know that for some regular expressions, this technique will fail unless you manually reduce it to an unambiguous form.
-There is always a way to do this, though it might create an exponential number of additional states.
+There is always a way to do this, though it might create an exponential number of additional states.)

 ### Justification